gridsome/gridsome.org/docs/README.md

 # Getting started with Gridsome
-Gridsome is a framework for building blazing-fast websites with Vue.js and GraphQL.
-This guide will help you get quickly up and running with your first Gridsome site.
+This guide will help you get quickly up and running with your first Gridsome project.

-You don't need to know Vue.js to get started with Gridsome, but it's  recommended to start with the <g-link to="/tutorial">asdf</g-link> if you don't.
+If you want to learn more about Gridsome and its core concepts [go here](/docs/introduction).

 ### 1. Install Gridsome CLI tool
 `npm install --global @gridsome/cli`